 Refurbishing an Acer 6011 (Alps SKCM White switches)

-Refurbishing a filthy and heavily used Acer 6011 mechanical keyboard.
+Refurbishing a heavily used Acer 6011 mechanical keyboard.

 - philips (for opening keyboard)

 - tiny flat head (for opening switches)